LassoSoft/LassoGuide/lasso_guide_source/language/literals.rst

 Literals
 ********

-A **literal** is an object with its own special syntax that allows it to be directly inserted into code.
+A :dfn:`literal` is an object with its own special syntax that allows it to be inserted directly into code.
 Lasso supports ``string``, ``boolean``, ``integer``, ``decimal``, ``tag`` and ``staticarray`` literals.

-The method for using these literals is straightforward.
+The method for expressing these literals is straightforward.
 For example, an integer literal is expressed, as one might expect, by simply using the numeral in the source text. `23` is an example of an integer literal.

--  `String Literals`_ describes the syntax used to represent string objects.
--  `Boolean Literals`_ describes the literals for true and false.
--  `Integer Literals`_ describes the syntax used to create integer objects.
--  `Decimal Literals`_ describes the syntax used to create decimal objects.
--  `Tag Literals`_ describes how type names are expressed.
--  `Staticarray Literals`_ describes the shortcut for "staticarray" object creation.
--  `Comments`_ describes the various methods for adding comments to code.

 String Literals